Updated on 2026-06-16 GMT+08:00

-NPU virtualization abstracts a physical NPU (Ascend AI product) into multiple virtual NPUs (vNPUs) so that it can be shared among containers.
+NPU compute allocation abstracts a physical NPU (Ascend AI product) into multiple virtual NPUs (vNPUs) so that it can be shared among containers.
 It enables flexible partitioning and dynamic management of hardware resources.
-NPU virtualization offers the following benefits:
+NPU compute allocation has the following advantages:

 • Efficient resource utilization: A single server's NPUs can be divided into multiple vNPUs for different users, reducing computing costs.